mr-carlitos/uzh-web-accessibility/readme.md

 ### Based on the slides containing column and row groups, can you change the HTML code?

 - The `scope` attribute can be used to span headers over multiple rows/columns

+# Exercise 7 - Accessibility test

+By using the WAVE tool we discoverd the following things:

+-One button had no purpose.
+We deleted the button.
+-Some text had very low contrast.
+We changed the color until there was enough contrast.
+-On the login and article page there is no heading structure.
+But in our opinion these pages have very little content and don't need a heading structure.
+-The picture of the logo had no alternative text.
+We set the text for the logo to "Logo of the Institute of Technology".
+-There were some alerts that the pictures had insuficient discriptions as alternative text.
+But in our opinion the alternative text for the pictures we used is good.
+-There were alerts that the some of our links go to the same URL.
+Since this is an example webpage this is on purpose.
+All the pages are just examples.
+-Structural elements like header elements, navigation landmark and others are present, the aria popup menus are working and the language is identified.

+When we disabled CSS the layout was as we expected it.
+The ordering of the elements was correct.

+In the end we used JAWS to test the website using a screen reader.
+It worked as expected and we didn't discover any issues.